carpentries/instructor-training/_episodes/08-motivation.md

 ### Inviting Participation

 Motivation is supported by active engagement.
 This allows learners to ask questions, resolving roadblocks quickly, and demonstrate knowledge, building confidence.
-However, in a room full of strangers, most learners will not immediately take it upon themselves to speak up, especially when they feel confusion or doubt.
+However, in a room full of strangers, most learners will not immediately feel comfortable speaking up, especially when they feel confusion or doubt.
 Creating a motivating classroom means inviting communication and reinforcing that invitation with an attentive response.

+A few ways to invite participation are:

-+ *Establishing norms for interaction*.
++ **Establishing norms for interaction**.
 This can be done by creating procedures for communication, e.g. turn taking in discussions, passing around a 'talking stick', or encouraging quieter people to contribute.
 Having, discussing, and enforcing a [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) also provides a framework for positive communication to occur.
-+ *Encouraging learners to learn from each other*.
-Working in pairs encourages learners to communicate with each other about their learning process, reinforcing memory and making it more likely that points of confusion will be expressed and resolved.
++ **Encouraging learners to learn from each other**.
+Working in pairs, or "[pair programming](https://en.wikipedia.org/wiki/Pair_programming)," encourages learners to communicate with each other about their learning process, reinforcing memory and making it more likely that points of confusion will be expressed and resolved.
 This can also address challenges of having a mixture of background experience: asking more advanced learners to help beginner learners is a good way to maximize learning for both.
+In these cases, make sure the less experienced learner is the one doing the typing!
-+ *Acknowledging when learners are confused.* In addition to rewarding learners for expressing confusion, acknowledging and exploring that confusion will contribute to your growth as an instructor, filling in your expert awareness gaps.
++ **Acknowledging when learners are confused**.
+In addition to rewarding learners for expressing confusion, acknowledging and exploring that confusion will contribute to your growth as an instructor, filling in your expert awareness gaps.
 Formative assessments can be used to pinpoint learners' misunderstandings.
 When learners see that others share their confusion, this helps them develop confidence in sharing their own uncertainties.

 ### Encouraging a Growth Mindset

 People vary in how they conceptualize intelligence and skill development.
-In academic environments, people often become accustomed to being praised as "talented" or having "high ability" in certain areas, and may develop an identity around being a certain "type of person" who has inherent strengths or weaknesses.
+In academic environments, people are often praised as "talented" or having "high ability" in certain areas, and may develop an identity around being a certain "type of person" who has inherent strengths or weaknesses.

-The impact of this kind of philosophy of mind -- called "mindset" by Carol Dweck -- is unclear, but in Carpentries workshops it is extremely common to encounter learners who believe that they are not "computational people," and Instructors often report that this mindset interferes with motivation to engage fully with the task of learning to program.
+The impact of belief that ability or inteligence is born rather than made -- dubbed a **fixed mindset** by Carol Dweck -- is a continuing topic of research and debate.
+However, in Carpentries workshops we frequently encounter learners who believe that they are not "computational people," and Instructors often report that this fixed mindset interferes with motivation to engage fully with the task of learning to program.
+We therefore recommend three types of interventions that have been shown to influence mindset, encouraging learners to believe that ability can be acquired through effort -- a **growth mindset**.

++ **Positive error framing**.
+Errors are an inevitable part of learning any new skill, and they can be particularly intimidating and frustrating when learning to program.
+Many learners will automatically interpret errors as indicators of inability -- adopting a fixed mindset.
+Encouraging learners to understand errors in a positive way -- as an opportunity to learn something they would have missed had they not encountered the error -- reinforces a growth mindset and helps them to stay motivated in the face of challenge.
+Be sure to discuss this with your helpers before a workshop begins, as they are the ones who will most often guide your learners through the process of responding to error they have made.

++ **Presenting the instructor as a learner**.
+Admitting that you don't know everything is part of showing that it is acceptable to make mistakes.
+Using
+[participatory live coding]({{ page.root }}/14-live/), our chosen method for teaching concepts, is very useful for this reason.
+It is common to make errors while coding.
+Embrace these with enthusiasm!
+When handled openly, these errors can be very instructive for novice learners -- both with regard to technical details and in demonstrating how to frame errors in a positive light.

++ **Praising effort or improvement, not performance or ability**.
+Praise based on the quality of performance often feels like the highest praise because it goes straight to your identity as a person of intellect and skill.
+When faced with a fixed mindset, many well-intentioned teachers will end up countering with another fixed mindset -- "I'm not a computational person" vs "You ARE a computational person!"
+However, this approach doesn't prepare learners well to interpret future obstacles as irrelevant to innate ability.
+Evidence suggests that learner perseverence is best supported in the long term by praising effort or improvement instead.
+If you are not convinced of this, consider the impact on the person sitting next to your target, who might overhear but not receive the same praise.

+> ## Choosing our Praises
+> Since we're so used to being praised for our performance, it can be challenging to change the way we praise our learners.
+Which of these
+> are examples of performance-based, effort-based, or improvement-based praise?
+>
+> - That's exactly how you do it -- you haven't gotten it right yet, but you've tried two different strategies to solve that problem.
+Keep it up!
+> - You're getting to be really good at that.
+See how it pays to keep at it?
+> - Wow, you did that perfectly without any help.
+Have you thought about taking more computing classes?
+> - That was a hard problem.
+You didn't get the right answer, but let's look at what you learned trying to solve it!
+> - Look at that - you're a natural!
+>
+>> ## Solution
+>> - Effort-based.
+>> - Improvement-based.
+>> - Performance-based.
+>> - Improvement-based.
+>> - Performance-based.
+> {: .solution}
+{: .challenge}

++ **Leveraging the Power of "Yet"**.
+A request for help might start with "I can't ___ " or "I don't understand ___ ".
+Depending on the attitude of the learner, these can sound like statements of fact rather than requests for help!
+Adding the word "yet" to the end of these sentences helps emphasize that being a novice is a temporary state, and encourages a growth mindset towards progress.

+### First, Do No Harm!

+When learning a skill, we develop more than expert awareness gaps -- we also develop Opinions about tools and methods, and sometimes create a professional identity around having technical expertise.
+While sometimes useful for a boost or a laugh in conversation with fellow experts, these can all present serious hazards in the classroom!
+Here are a few **things you should not do in your classroom:**

+*   Talk contemptuously or with scorn about any tool or practice, or people who use them.
+Regardless of its shortcomings, many of your learners may be using that tool, and may have invested many years in learning to do so.
+    Convincing someone to change their practices is much harder when they think you disdain them.
+*   Dive into complex or detailed technical discussion with the one or two people in the audience who clearly don't actually need to be there.
+Reserve those conversations for breaks or follow-up emails.
+*   Pretend to know more than you do.
+People will actually trust you more if you are frank about the limitations of your knowledge, and will be more likely to ask questions and seek help.
+(Also see "Presenting the instructor as a learner," above)
+*   Use the J word ("just") or other demotivating words we talked about in a [previous lesson]({{ page.root }}/03-expertise/).
+These signal to the learner that the instructor thinks their problem is trivial and by extension that they therefore must be stupid for not being able to figure it out.
+*   Take over the learner's keyboard.
+It is rarely a good idea to type anything for your learners.
+    Doing so can be demotivating for the learner (as it implies you don't think they can do it themselves or that you don't want to wait for them).
+It also wastes a valuable opportunity for your learner to develop muscle memory and other skills that are essential for independent work.
+*  Feign surprise.
+Saying things like "I can't believe you don't know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in the future.
+(For more on this see the Recurse Center's [Social Rules][recurse-social-rules]).

+It can be difficult to avoid these demotivators entirely.
+Some people are so used to complaining about Windows with their friends, or talking about how terrible Excel is that they initially fail to realize they're doing it while teaching.
+Teaching yourself to avoid these types of comments takes practice, but is well worth the effort.
+No one likes to be made fun of, and talking badly about people who use GUIs, or who aren't writing their thesis in LaTeX is unlikely to make them excited about learning your favorite scripting language.
+This is another important conversation to have in advance with your helpers, as well.

 > ## Not Just Learners